cgfalcon/XArtist/README.md

 # How to open the webpage?

-Go to the `xartist-frontend` directory by the following commend
+Go to the `xartist-frontend` directory by the following command

 ```shell
 cd xartist-fronted